Learn French with Chanson Music with these 23 Song Recommendations (Full Translations Included!)

 Il ou elle a fait je crois qu'il y a eu maldonne

-Let them be like that
+Let them talk

-I will only tell you, don't tell anyone
+I'll only tell you, don't tell anybody

 Rumors buzzing in the hallway?
 Ears ringing from all that chatter?
 In “Laissez-les Kouma,” Algerian-born singer Zaho joins afro-trap star MHD to fire back at the gossip mill with a smile.
 The Lingala-inspired title means “let them talk,” and that is exactly the duo’s message: spill your stories, exaggerate the drama, invent whatever you like—we will be over here enjoying the good vibes.
 References to “bruits de couloir” (hallway whispers), a “carton rouge” (red card) and tomorrow’s collective amnesia paint a lively picture of rumors that spread fast and fade even faster.